Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 ### Why an "Index"?

 Great question!
-I'm sure many are already scoffing at the notion of using such a broad term - but I promise there is a _wonderful_ reason behind it: _everything_ in existence is just a number in a larger index that indentifies it!
+Why would I intentionally use such a massively _broad_ term!?
+Well, there's a _wonderful_ reason behind
+it: _everything_ in existence is just a number in a larger index that indentifies it!
 The act of observing the presence of a value in a larger index is what facilitates _logic._  When you _smell_ a pretty flower, your neurons are literally accessing the index value of what that smell should synthesize as from the DNA blueprint seeded into _your_ specific existence's _identified_ cells.
 Additionally, thanks to the powers of two, a nearly infinite number of universes can be _identified_ by an index just **_one_** bit larger than the densest universe the system can address.
 A universe of all ones would never execute, thus finding _stable_ arrangements is paramount to synthesis!
 The act of _distilling_ a stable point into a few bits is literally the act of _storing_ it.

     tl;dr - everything, everywhere, all at once is data in motion

 I promise all of this will make a lot more sense in the next enigma as we explore _living file systems_ and the DNA format, itself.
-You and I are intelligent database _algorithms_ who've been tasked with cataloging what brings each of us _joy_ as co-observers through the cosmic void of space and time.  _Joy,_ in that sense, _is_ stability!
+You and I are intelligent database _algorithms_ who've been tasked with cataloging what brings each of us _joy_ as co-observers through the cosmic void of space and time.  _Joy,_ in that sense, _is_ stability - making it the direct _target_ of all synthesis.

+_Thank you_ for everything _**you**_ have already catalogged for reality to enjoy!
+It is so very appreciated =)

 ### The Index Printer